 What Is Your Mission?
-Whether you are in business trying to grow or in science wanting to know – it is always important to start your data discovery journey with a charter goal.
-This is usually the question: “What are you trying to improve?”
-Just understanding this driving force will serve you in every step of the process in conducting online market research – especially fast paced online research.
+Whether you are in business trying to grow or in science striving to know – it is important to start your data discovery journey with a goal.
+Usually in the form of a question: “What are we trying to improve?”
+Just understanding this question will serve you in following steps when conducting online market research – especially fast paced online research.

-Understanding what you want to improve will keep you focused on what is important and lead you to sources of information that will help you gather data to help understand the dynamics of the current environment in play.
+Understanding what you want to improve will keep you focused on what is important and lead you to sources of information which will help you gather data to help understand the dynamics of the current scope of the problem to be solved.

-Again knowing your mission will help you clearly target on priorities so you can keep your attention on the data and the audience sampling which is essential when you want to stay on budget and think about respondent engagement.
+Again knowing your mission will help you clearly target on priorities so you can keep your attention on the data and the audience to be sampled.
+Which will be essential when you want to stay on budget and think about respondent engagement.

-In the end, when you are writing your executive summary you will think how glad you were that you stayed on mission.
+In the end, when you are wrapping up your report and writing your executive summary you will reflect on how glad you are that you stayed on mission.